 Exclaim!
-Magazine published, "The hazy, Daniel Lanois-esque vibe complements Paxton's often-laconic delivery, and sets him apart from the common herd of no-nonsense troubadours.
+Magazine published, "the hazy, Daniel Lanois-esque vibe complements Paxton's often-laconic delivery, and sets him apart from the common herd of no-nonsense troubadours.
+That’s not to say Paxton’s songs are run of the mill.
 He has a good descriptive sense, and anyone with any experience with gritty, working-class life will relate to everything he’s saying.
 Paxton’s produced a solid starting point from which to make his mark."

-Paxton has spent some hearty time on the road touring and playing with the likes of Evan Dando (The Lemonheads), Jason Collett (Broken Social Scene), Blackie and the Rodeo Kings, Chad VanGaalen and many more.
-He has been featured on CBC Radio One’s ‘Bandwidth’, CBC Radio 3’s Podcast with Grant Lawrence, Aux TV’s ‘Master Tracks’, CMT’s “The Soundtrack” and many other national media outlets from coast to coast.
-Paxton was also one of the first performers to be featured on Southern Souls, a popular Canadian music website similar to Vincent Moon's La Blogothèque of Paris, France, and he was the first to be featured for a second and third performance.
+Paxton has spent some hearty time on the road touring and playing with the likes of Evan Dando, Jason Collett (Broken Social Scene), Blackie and the Rodeo Kings, Chad VanGaalen, Harlan Pepper, and many more.
+He has been featured on Master Tracks, a Canadian television series where an emerging artist/band is given one day to record a song with acclaimed producers Moe Berg (The Pursuit of Happiness) and Laurence Currie (Sloan, Wintersleep).
+It was launched on aux.tv, a Canadian music website, and BiteTV, a digital cable channel, in May 2010.
+He has also been featured on CMT, a Canadian cable television specialty channel which airs country music in the form of music videos and concerts.
+Paxton was also one of the first performers to be featured on Southern Souls, a popular Canadian music website similar to Vincent Moon's La Blogothèque of Paris, France.